 - NATIONAL COMMERCE ACT.
-This [act] modifies, limits, and supersedes the federal - 35 Electronic Signatures in Global and National Commerce Act, 15 U.S.C.
+This [act] modifies, limits, and supersedes the federal - 23 Electronic Signatures in Global and National Commerce Act, 15 U.S.C.
 Section 7001, et seq., - but does not modify, limit, or supersede Section 101(c) of that act, 15 U.S.C.
-Section 7001(c) or - authorize electronic delivery of any of the notices described in Section 103(b) of that act, 15 - 38 U.S.C.
+Section 7001(c) or - 25 authorize electronic delivery of any of the notices described in Section 103(b) of that act, 15 - 26 U.S.C.
 Section 7003(b).

-1 SECTION 12.
-TRANSITIONAL AND SAVINGS PROVISIONS.
-2 (a) Except as otherwise provided in subsection (b) or (c), this [act] applies to all judicial 3 proceedings with respect to property to which this [act] applies commenced on or after [the 4 effective date] regardless of the date of the death of the decedent.
-5 (b) If a court finds application of a provision of this [act] would substantially interfere 6 with the effective conduct of the judicial proceedings or prejudice the rights of the parties: 7 (1) the particular provision does not apply; and 8 (2) the superseded law applies.
-9 (be) If a right with respect to property with respect to which this [act] applies is acquired, 10 extinguished, or barred on the expiration of a limit that began to run under another statute before 11 [the effective date of this [act]], that statute continues to apply to the right even if it has been 12 repealed or superseded.
-13 Comment 14 15 16 17 18 19 20 21 This act is intended to have the widest possible effect within constitutional limitations.
+SECTION 12.
+TRANSITIONAL AND SAVING PROVISIONS.

+- (a) Except as otherwise provided in subsection (b), this [act] applies to all judicial proceedings with respect to property to which this [act] applies commenced on or after [the effective date] regardless of the date of the death of the decedent. - (b) If a right with respect to property with respect to which this [act] applies is acquired, extinguished, or barred on the expiration of a limit that began to run under another statute before

+1 [the effective date of this [act]], that statute continues to apply to the right even if it has been 2 repealed or superseded.
+3 Comment 4 5 6 7 8 9 10 11 12 13 14 This act is intended to have the widest possible effect within constitutional limitations.
 Specifically, this act applies to the property of a decedent who dies before the enactment of this act, unless a court determines otherwise under the provisions of this section.
 This act cannot be fully retroactive, however.
 Constitutional limitations preclude retroactive application of rules of construction to alter vested property rights.
 Also, rights already barred by a statute of limitation or rule under former law are not revived by a possibly longer statute or more liberal rule under this act.
 Nor is an act done before the effective date of this act affected by the act's enactment.
-22 23 The amendment to this section is generally based upon Section 8-101 of the Uniform Probate Code and Section 1106 of the Uniform Trust Code.
-24 25 [SECTION 13.
+The amendment to this section is generally based upon Section 8-101 of the Uniform Probate Code and Section 1106 of the Uniform Trust Code.
+15 [SECTION 13.
 REPEAL.
-The [Uniform Disposition of Community Property Rights at 26 Death Act] is repealed.]
-27 28 29 Legislative Note: A state should repeal its existing Uniform Disposition of Community Property Rights at Death Act, or comparable legislation, to be replaced by this act.

-1 Comment 2 3 4 This section repeals the adopting State's present Uniform Disposition of Community Property Rights at Death Act.
-The effective date of this Section should be the same date selected by the state in Section 12 for the application of this act.
-5 SECTION 14.
+The [Uniform Disposition of Community Property Rights at 16 Death Act] is repealed.]
+17 18 19 20 Legislative Note: A state should repeal its existing Uniform Disposition of Community Property Rights at Death Act, or comparable legislation, to be replaced by this act.
+Comment 21 22 23 This section repeals the adopting State's present Uniform Disposition of Community Property Rights at Death Act.
+The effective date of this s Section should be the same date selected by the state in Section 12 for the application of this act.
+24 SECTION 14.
 EFFECTIVE DATE.
 This [act] takes effect